White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

 What’s Special About Red Oak?

 Red oak is a very popular wood for making furniture and other wooden showpieces because of its red tint.
-It’s a very attractive wood when finished.
-Plus, since it’s a hardwood, it’s durable and long-lasting, making the kind of furniture that can be passed down through generations.
+It’s a beautiful wood when finished.
+Plus, since it’s a hardwood, it’s durable and long-lasting and produces the kind of furniture that can be passed down through generations.

 - Grows more than two feet per year